Headless CMS for Startups: Scale Fast, Dodge Enterprise Price Shocks

 How CMS Costs Scale as Your Startup Grows

-• More content gets created,
+• More content gets created.

-• More people need CMS access,
+• More editors need CMS access.

-• Traffic increases,
+• Traffic increases.

 Two Approaches to Headless CMS for Growing Startups